 Crawfish for Special Diets (Keto, Paleo, Low-Carb)

 Crawfish naturally align with several popular dietary approaches due to their high protein and minimal carbohydrate content.
 Plain boiled crawfish contain virtually zero carbs, making them ideal for ketogenic and low-carb diets.
-Their whole-food status also makes them paleo-compliant.
+Their whole-food status also makes them paleo-compliant when prepared without modern processed ingredients.

 Crawfish Macros for Special Diets (per 3 oz serving):